If you ask a handful of people their opinion of the best mouse trap, chances are you would get a variety of different answers.

 Several years ago I switched from using the old fashioned Victor snap traps to the Tomcat reusable mouse traps.

-Being a new homeowner I didn't want to spend hundreds of dollars on a professional exterminator so I began my quest to exterminate every mouse inside our home.
+Being a new homeowner I didn't want to spend hundreds of dollars on a professional exterminator so I began my quest to exterminate every mouse inside my home.

 To begin, remove the traps from the original packaging.